odunayoAliu/Enterprise-Sales-Pipeline-Intelligence-Revenue-Optimization-Analysis/README.md

 - Reduce average deal cycle duration
 The incremental revenue impact would be material without increasing pipeline volume.
 This analysis transforms the pipeline from a reporting tool into a strategic revenue intelligence engine.
-**Tools & Technologies**
-Python
+# Tools & Technologies
+-Python
-Pandas
+- Pandas
-NumPy
+- NumPy
-SciPy
+- SciPy
-Matplotlib
-ReportLab (Board Report Generation)
 **Final Assessment**
 The pipeline demonstrates stable headline performance but underlying structural inefficiencies in:
 - Forecast governance
 - Stage qualification discipline
 - Sales cycle management
--Performance distribution
+- Performance distribution
 With calibration and operational refinement, the organization can significantly improve revenue predictability and realization efficiency.